spito/testing/README.md

  *  `CUT_NO_FORK` - Disable fork by default.
  *  `CUT_NO_COLOR` - Turn off colors.

 Runtime configuration is done via command line arguments.
 Arguments are used to filter unit tests by their names.
 For example if arguments are _"ab"_ and _"c"_, only test whose names contains these substrings are executed while the rest of the tests are skipped.
-Additionally there are few arguments that have different meaning:
+Additionally, there are few arguments that have different meaning:

  * `--help` - Print a help.
  * `--timeout <N>` - Set timeout of each test in seconds.
 0 for no timeout.
 Overrides `CUT_TIMEOUT` value.